Get

 Photo Credit: hapibu, Pixabay

-7. Your Cat Could Be Catnapping
+6. Your Cat Could Be Catnapping

 Cats often catnap for 15–30 minutes to rest their bodies and minds.
 During a catnap, they doze off but won’t fall into a deep sleep.
 This allows them to be alert to potential threats and react quickly if needed.

-During a catnap, their eyes aren’t always fully closed, and you’ll notice some movement, which may lead you to believe that they are fake sleeping, but their only intention, in this case, is to get rest.
+During a catnap, their eyes aren’t always fully closed, and you’ll notice some movement, which may lead you to believe that they are “fake sleeping”, but their only intention, in this case, is to get rest.

-8. Your Cat May Be Ignoring You
+8. Your Cat May Be Choosing Not to Engage

 divider 3 paws